ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 Introduction
 ============

-The Ostro |trade| OS is a Linux\*-based operating system for Internet of Things (IoT).
-It provides the basis for building innovative, secure IoT devices.
+The Ostro |trade| OS is a pre-compiled, configured and secured base Internet of Things (IoT) Linux\* OS that supports creating custom images easily.
+For more information, see :ref:`_about_ostro`.

 Because security is crucial for IoT, security mechanisms are tightly integrated into the system architecture.
 The primary customers for Ostro OS are considered to be OEMs, OSVs, Service Providers, and developers building their own devices.